dairehoman/parser-app/README.md

 **ahlt assignment - daire homan - b00029598**

+**assignment-spec**
+Describe, design and implement in software a parser for regular expressions using the programming language of your choice.

+INPUT: The parser should take as input and analyse a set of regular expressions taken from the acceptable sentences below:

+The/a man/men/woman/women bite(s)/like(s) the green dog

+OUTPUT: Input sentence that should be parsed, and either accepted or rejected as a valid regular expression.
+The output should be bracketed phrasal structure for the sentence as far as it is grammatical.

 **to run the app:**
 If you haven't already, you will need to:
 * **install node.js**